QuantImportBrazil/Sobre/README.md

 👀 I’m interested in collaborating with individuals or companies on data science projects.

-🌱 I’m currently exploring GitHub Pages.
+🌱 I'm currently learning and practicing parallel processing.

 📫 Feel free to reach me at: andrecoutinhobueno@hotmail.com